 This is going to take real commitment and drive – nationally, regionally, locally, and across the entire health and social care sector.

-Sue Ryder’s policy and public affairs team lobbies to improve neurological support in Scotland
+Sue Ryder’s influencing team lobbies to improve neurological support in Scotland.

 Policy and Public Affairs Manager (Scotland)